DivyamVerma22/crop-health-jammu/README.md

 ## 🙏 Acknowledgements

-This work was carried out as part of a master's dissertation in the Jammu &amp; Kashmir region.
+This work was carried out as part of a bachelor's dissertation in the Jammu &amp; Kashmir region.
 It builds upon the Google Earth Engine platform, the open Sentinel-2 mission (Copernicus / ESA), NASA MODIS, and the UCSB CHIRPS climate record.
 Sincere thanks to the dissertation supervisors and reviewers for their guidance.
+Speacial thanks to my parents who are my support pillars in every situation.

 ---